James Outman Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9, the first-best in MLB.
+- The Braves pitching staff is No. 1 in MLB with a collective 9.6 strikeouts per nine innings.

-- The Braves have the fourth-ranked team ERA across all MLB pitching staffs (3.83).
+- The Braves have a 3.82 team ERA that ranks third among all MLB pitching staffs.

-- The Braves surrender the second-fewest home runs in baseball (140 total, 1.1 per game).
+- Braves pitchers combine to allow 141 home runs (1.1 per game), the second-fewest in the league.

-- His most recent appearance came on Saturday against the San Francisco Giants, when the left-hander tossed six innings, surrendering two earned runs while allowing six hits.
+- The righty's most recent time out was on Tuesday against the Colorado Rockies, when he threw six innings, surrendering four earned runs while allowing eight hits.

-- In 10 games this season, the 29-year-old has amassed a 2.85 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .262 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.